Nissan Cube: Third generation (Z12; 2008)

 HR 1.6 petrol and 1.5 dCi Diesel.
 All are also used for the Nissan Note and Tiida/Versa.
 Depending on the engine, it is available with a 5- or 6-speed manual transmission or Nissan's automatic Continuously Variable Transmission.
 The Cube is capable of averaging 20 km/L in Japan and doing 28 mpgus city, and 30 mpgus highway with its Xtronic CVT transmission.
 The e-4WD trim contains an electric rear wheel drive motor to assist the gasoline engine powered front wheels.

 As a result of power shortages in Japan caused by the 2011 Tōhoku earthquake and tsunami, the 2012 Cube made a delayed appearance in the United States in January 2012.
 The 2012 model had no mechanical or styling changes, but Nissan did introduce a special-edition version, the S Indigo with a navigation system, rear-view monitor, upgraded audio system, intelligent key and upgraded wheels.
-New paint colors were available: Pearl White, Brilliant Silver, Gun Metallic, Cayenne Red, and Bali Blue.
+New paint colours were available: Pearl White, Brilliant Silver, Gun Metallic, Cayenne Red, and Bali Blue.
 New equipment features were added to certain trim levels.
 Pricing of the base model went up $240.

 In early 2011, Nissan announced the Z12 Cube was to be withdrawn from sale in the UK and the rest of Europe, following its disappointing sales performance.
 Nissan cited a poor exchange rate as one of the reasons why the model failed to be competitive.

 The Cube was discontinued in the North American market at the end of the 2014 model year, due to poor sales.
 Production for the Japanese market continued until at least December 2019.